sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

   * kubernetes.io/tls secret - `kibana-ingress-tls-secret`
   * kubernetes.io/tls secret - `elasticsearch-ingress-tls-secret`

-Generating these certificates is outside the scope of this example.
-However, you can use the process documented in ["Configure NGINX Ingress TLS for SAS Applications"](https://go.documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=calencryptmotion&docsetTarget=n1xdqv1sezyrahn17erzcunxwix9.htm&locale=en#n0oo2yu8440vmzn19g6xhx4kfbrq) in SAS Viya Administration documentation and specify the `logging` namespace.

-If any of the required certificates do not exist, the deployment process attempts to use [cert-manager](https://cert-manager.io/) to generate the missing certificates.
+Use cert-manager, if available, to create these certificates.
+If cert-manager is not available, you must create the certificates manually by using the `kubectl -n logging create secret` command.

-* If you are using an ingress controller other than NGINX, modify the annotation `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` in the `user-values-elasticsearch-open.yaml` file.
+* If you are using an ingress controller other than NGINX, modify the annotation `nginx.ingress.kubernetes.io/backend-protocol: HTTPS` as needed in the `user-values-elasticsearch-open.yaml` file.
 Refer to the documentation for your ingress controller.

 ### Nodeports

-If you are using nodeports,  set the environment variable `TLS_ENABLED=true` in the `user.env` file in order to use TLS for connections between the user and Kibana.
+* If you are using nodeports, set the environment variable `TLS_ENABLED=true` in the `user.env` file to use TLS for connections between the user and Kibana.

+* If users need to directly connect to Elasticsearch, you must run the `es_enable_nodeport.sh` script to enable the connection.
+Direct connections to Elasticsearch always use TLS, regardless of the value of the `TLS_ENABLED` variable.

+### Secrets for In-Cluster TLS

+The standard deployment script for the logging components use these secrets for the TLS certificates that handle interactions between components:

+* kubernetes.io/tls secret - `es-rest-tls-secret`
+* kubernetes.io/tls secret - `es-transport-tls-secret`
+* kubernetes.io/tls secret - `kibana-tls-secret`

+By default, the deployment process uses [cert-manager](https://cert-manager.io/) to generate the certificates.
+If cert-manager is not available, you can manually generate the certificates using the process in [Notes on Using TLS](../../logging/NOTES_ON_USING_TLS.md).
+If the required certificates do not exist and cert-manager is not available, the deployment process fails. cert-manager is not required if TLS is disabled or if all of the TLS secrets exist prior to deployment.